stanarlea/alzheimer/README.md

-# alzheimer
+# Magnetic Resonance Imaging Comparisons of Demented and Nondemented Adults
-Project for Master's degree course Introduction to Data Science
+Project for Master's degree course Introduction to Data Science.